FleetbaseFleetbase

 API_HOST=http://localhost:8000

-To develop a frontend addon locally, open console/package.json and add a link: entry pointing to the package's root directory.
+The package linker is the recommended workflow for frontend packages too.
+If you need to make the change manually, open console/package.json and add a link: entry pointing to the package's root directory.
 The link: protocol tells the package manager to use your local filesystem copy instead of the published version:

 {